-Gretel Sánchez is our trainee in policy and communications.
+Gretel Sánchez is the policy and communications officer of the Jimmy Nelson Foundation.
 Coming from Venezuela and having lived abroad in different countries including Egypt, gave her the passion to speak louder for those who are not being heard and are misunderstood.

 “By promoting cultural heritage we can help people understand, accept, and respect others, and in this way, we can build cultural bridges all over the world”

 Kieke van Maarschalkerwaart is the project manager of the Jimmy Nelson Foundation.
 She has the heart of a true adventurer and story-teller.
 Having traveled the world as a tour guide, she was also the camerawomen joining Jimmy Nelson to his travels in Siberia.

 “No journey is the same and it is always surprising to see what crosses your path.
 I like to be challenged to stay inventive and creative: whether this is an adventurous far away destination, or more relaxed, and close-by home.”

 Céline Kun is our partnership & fundraising advisor, having had years of non-profit work experience (UNICEF, War Child, and MasterPeace).
 Coming from a Chilean-Mapuche-Pehuenche background herself, she wants to contribute to the well-being of indigenous communities around the world.